Things to do Near Kings Cross

 So if you are a Harry Potter fan garb you stuff and add platform 9 ¾ in must pay a visit places in London.
 Enjoy your summers noon sitting on the steps and enjoying the foods form some of the best food spots in London.

 2. The Fountains At Granary Square

-Trust us you would never have seen the most beautiful scene of fountain dance than it is at Granary Square.
-The Granary Square is known as the most buzz-creating near the King’s Cross Station.
-So what is the most amazing thing related to the Granary Square?
+Trust us if you have never seen the most beautiful fountain dance scene that is in Granary Square.
+Granary Square is known to be the most buzzing one near King’s Cross Station, and is one of the most enjoyable things to do near Kings Cross in summer.

 Well, at this beautiful place you can witness the sight binding dance of the over 1000 fountains that dance throughout the day and light up in the dark.

 Along with the mesmerizing fountains to amaze the visitors, this also contains various restaurants and known as the best place to find the mouthwatering brunches.
 If you want to try some of the amazing dishes from South East Asia, then this area the right place for you.

 The canal side hub is known to be the most relaxing spot during the hot summer days to get relax on the steps of the canal.
 For the comfort of the visitors and the locals, the steps of the leading down to the canal are carpets in order to make them more comfy and relaxing.

 So enjoy your summers noon sitting on the steps and enjoying the foods form some of the best food spots in London.

 If you are a nature lover, then there is no place more peaceful than the Global Generation Skip garden.
 It is an urban garden who contains flowers, beehives, chicken coops, herbs, and vegetables.
 You must be wondering, what could be so special in a garden.